-Our mission, our story, and our philosophy.
+Our mission, our story, our philosophy

-OUR MISSIONThe heart of who we are
+The heart of who we are

 Beyond Valleys Art Therapy exists to heal, inspire, and empower individuals and communities through the shared language of creative expression that connects us all.
 We practice in trauma-informed, culturally sensitive, and neurodiversity-affirming ways that welcome and celebrate your unique life story.